robinrendle/robinrendle.com/_posts/2020-11-04-writing-about-typography.md

 country: California
 extract: Abandon the academic style.
 ---
 Students at the Plantin Institute of Typography in Antwerp documented their research of the 18th-century Belgian punchcutter Jacques-François Rosart and turned it into a fabulous website called [The Rosart Project](https://www.rosart.nl//).
-But what’s so interesting here is that the research was treated as a network of publishing projects.
+But what’s so interesting here is that the research was treated as a network of publishing projects; an archive, a book, a typefamily, a website.

 First up, the team photographed Rosart’s dazzling punches from the North Holland Archives in Haarlem: